Ocala in Marion County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Air & Space • Notable Events • War, World II.
 A significant historical date for this entry is December 7, 1941.

 Location.
 29° 11.156′ N, 82° 6.075′ W. Marker is in Ocala, Florida, in Marion County.
-Marker can be reached from East Fort King Street, 0.1 miles south of East Silver Springs Boulevard.
+It can be reached from East Fort King Street 0.1 miles south of East Silver Springs Boulevard.
 Marker located within the Ocala - Marion County Veterans Memorial Park.
 Touch for map.
 Marker is at or near this postal address: 2601 E Fort King St, Ocala FL 34470, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Purple Heart Medal (here, next to this marker); Fourth Marine Division Assoc.
-WWII (here, next to this marker); In Memory of Marion County’s Fallen (here, next to this marker); 3rd Reconnaissance Battalion (REIN) (a few steps from this marker); Old Ironsides (a few steps from this marker); Medal of Honor Florida Recipients (a few steps from this marker); USS Nautilus SSN 571 (a few steps from this marker); United States Submarine Service (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: Purple Heart Medal (here, next to this marker); Fourth Marine Division Assoc.
+WWII (here, next to this marker); In Memory of Marion Countys Fallen (here, next to this marker); 3rd Reconnaissance Battalion (REIN) (a few steps from this marker); Old Ironsides (a few steps from this marker); Medal of Honor Florida Recipients (a few steps from this marker); USS Nautilus SSN 571 (a few steps from this marker); United States Submarine Service (a few steps from this marker).
 Touch for a list and map of all markers in Ocala.

 Credits.
-This page was last revised on June 4, 2022.
+This page was last revised on October 7, 2024.
 It was originally submitted on May 22, 2022, by Brandon D Cross of Flagler Beach, Florida.
-This page has been viewed 55 times since then and 9 times this year.
-Photos: 1, 2. submitted on May 22, 2022, by Brandon D Cross of Flagler Beach, Florida. • J. J. Prats was the editor who published this page.
+This page has been viewed 149 times since then and 7 times this year.
+Photos: 1. submitted on May 22, 2022, by Brandon D Cross of Flagler Beach, Florida.
+2. submitted on October 7, 2024, by Larry Gertner of New York, New York.
+3. submitted on May 22, 2022, by Brandon D Cross of Flagler Beach, Florida. • J. J. Prats was the editor who published this page.